Exact solutions in 3D gravity with torsion: Three-dimensional gravity in Riemann-Cartan space

-Here we follows the procedure presented in \cite{Blagojevic} to derive the field equations (here we are using a different notation).
-In the Einstein Cartan geometry the basic gravitational fields are the triad $e^{a}$ and the Lorentz connection $\omega ^{ab}$ and the correspondings field strengths are the torsion $T^{a}$ and the curvature $R^{ab}$\footnote{ Latin indices label the components with respect to a local Lorentz frame and Greek indices refers to the coordinate frame.}.
+In the Einstein-Cartan geometry the basic gravitational fields are the vielbein 1-form $e^{a}=e_{\mu}^{a}dx^{\mu}$ and the spin connection 1-form $\omega^{ab}=\omega _{\mu}^{ab}dx^{\mu}$\footnote{ Latin indices label the components with respect to a local Lorentz frame and Greek indices refers to the coordinate frame.}, we take our local coordinates to be $x^{\mu }=t,r,\phi$.
+By simplicity in the notation, it is standard to work with a dual spin connection